Growing fruit trees in your yard can be a great experience. Many of the fruit trees that people plant in their yards are incredibly beautiful.

 1 – Place Bird Netting Around the Canopy of the Tree

-One of the best things that you can do to protect the tree’s fruit is to place bird netting around the canopy of the tree.
-Netting is going to make it very difficult for birds to properly approach the tree to try to steal the fruit.
+One of the best ways to protect tree fruits is to place bird netting around the canopy of the tree, as they’ll make it much harder for birds to access the trees and steal the fruits.

 Ideally, you should buy fine-mesh bird netting and then drape it over the top of the tree.
 You can then gather the netting toward the bottom of the trunk and tie it with plant ties to keep everything in place.

-A white, flexible, fine-mesh net is the safest type of netting that can be used for this application according to RSPCA.
-The white color is more visible to animals, while the fine mesh size is small enough to prevent animals from getting tangled and caught.
+A white, flexible, fine-mesh net is the safest type of netting that can be used for this application, according to RSPCA.

 2 – Place Predator Decoys Near the Tree

 Doing this will keep the birds guessing about whether the predator decoy is real.
-You could also try switching out decoys and using multiple different types of predator decoys.
+For maximum effectiveness, you could also switch out decoys or use multiple types of predator decoys around your trees.

 3 – Try Ultrasonic Repellent Devices

-Hanging bird scare tape near the tree is going to be another option that you have available to you.
-Birds get confused when they see shiny things, and you can use this to your advantage.
+Birds get confused when they see shiny things, and you can use this to your advantage using bird scare tapes.

 It would be more expensive to go out and buy wind chimes just to do this, though.
 Bird scare tape is going to be much more cost-effective if you don’t already own multiple wind chimes.

-If you decide to do this, then it’s recommended to mount the small windmills on poles.
-The poles should be somewhere between six and ten feet tall to get the best results.
+If you decide to do this, then it’s recommended to mount the small windmills on poles or PVC piping.
+The poles should be somewhere between six and ten feet tall so that the windmills stand out and provide the best results.

-If the birds do get too close to the balloons, then they’ll pop them.
-The loud noise that occurs when the balloons pop will undoubtedly scare them away.
+Additionally, even if the birds do get too close to the balloons, they’ll likely pop them, and the loud popping noise will undoubtedly spook them.

-Doing so will help to keep the birds from getting too used to the deterrent methods that you like to use.
-It should be possible to put the deterrents up again when it’s the right time and they’ll work very well.
+Doing so will help to keep the birds from getting used to the deterrent methods that you like to use, and extend its effectiveness.

 It might seem annoying to have to take the netting off, but it’s truly for the best.
 You’ll need to be proactive to keep the deterrents working and to protect your fruit tree.

 The downside will be that you’ll have to keep restocking the feeders regularly.
-You also might attract more birds to the yard due to having bird feeders, but it shouldn’t be that big of a deal.
+You also might attract more birds to the yard due to having bird feeders, but it shouldn’t be that big of a deal if they always have food in the feeders set away from the trees.

 Birds also like to be able to use bird baths.
 You probably already knew that, but you might still be wondering why this will help you with your fruit tree problem.

-When you keep the fruit tree protected with deterrents, it’s going to be so much easier for the birds to use the bird bath than it will be for them to eat the fruit from the tree.
-They’ll have access to birdseed and water if they just stay away from the fruit tree.
+When you keep the fruit tree protected with deterrents, it’s going to be so much easier for the birds to use the bird bath than it will be for them to eat the fruit from the tree, especially if you combine it with a bird feeder near the water source.

-Installing a bird bath isn’t going to be difficult either.
-You can easily buy a bird bath from a department store or an online retailer.
+Installing a bird bath isn’t going to be difficult either, and you can simply buy one from a department store or an online retailer.

 Final Thoughts